ketyung/KyPayApp2/README.md

 If you want to test on the iOS device, you'll have to change the urlBase property of ApiRequestHandler.swift resides in the folder ApiClient, which is the main component encapsulating codes to communicate with the backend PHP api.
 Change this urlBase property (as shown in the above image boxed in green) to my server's test point https://techchee.com/KyPayApiTestPointV1/ , I should configure and add the PHP backend to my public web server later.
 Contact me at ketyung@techchee.com or WhatsApp +60138634848 for faster response if you encounter any problem.

+About testing.

+The app is actually built for my country - Malaysia as default.
+The testing shopping items by sellers are all items with price of the currency of MYR instead of other currencies.

+The app works this way - will determine a country and its currency based on the user's first sign-in phone number's dial code.
+Of course, you can use any phone number to sign up and an OTP will be sent to that phone number.